Aladin147/BLKWDS_Manager/docs/project_status.md

 5. **Critical Issues Resolution** (Highest Priority)
    - Database Functionality
-     - [ ] Create a comprehensive database schema validation system
+     - [x] Create a comprehensive database schema validation system
-     - [ ] Implement automatic schema repair for missing tables
+     - [x] Implement automatic schema repair for missing tables
-     - [ ] Add graceful fallbacks for all database operations
+     - [x] Add graceful fallbacks for all database operations
-     - [ ] Verify all migrations work correctly
+     - [x] Verify all migrations work correctly
    - Functional UI Elements
      - [ ] Implement proper functionality for "View All" buttons
-     - [ ] Replace placeholder content with actual functionality
+     - [ ] Replace placeholder contents in the app with actual functionality
      - [ ] Disable or remove UI elements that aren't fully implemented
    - Error Handling Standardization
      - [ ] Standardize on SnackbarService for all error notifications